Meet the Team

 Shauna is the author of the poetry collection Cape Verdean Blues (University of Pittsburgh Press, 2018).
 Her poems have appeared or are forthcoming in The New Yorker, Ploughshares, Boston Review, AGNI, Iowa Review, Virginia Quarterly Review, Poetry Society of America, PBS Newshour, and others.
 She was nominated for PEN America’s 2019 Open Book Award and was a 2018 Disquiet International Luso-American fellow.
 Shauna received her MFA from Bennington College in Vermont and is currently working on a compilation of stories.

-Mary is the author of six collections of poetry, including Navigating the Reach (Salmon Poetry, 2023), Virology and /klaʊdz/(Lily Poetry Review Books, 2022 and 2021), einfühlung/in feeling (Main Street Rag, 2018), Aerialist (Gold Wake, 2015; finalist for the May Swenson Poetry Award, semifinalist for The Journal/Wheeler and Perugia Press Prizes), and There is only the sacred and the desecrated (Lily Poetry Review Books, forthcoming, Paul Nemser Book Prize, Honorable Mention).
-Her poetry appears in AGNI, Laurel Review, Nimrod, On the Seawall, phoebe, Plume, Salamander, Salt Hill, Seneca Review, and elsewhere.
-Buchinger volunteered for the Peace Corps in Ecuador and earned a doctorate in linguistics from Boston University.
-She teaches at the Massachusetts College of Pharmacy and Health Sciences and serves on the board of the New England Poetry Club. www.MaryBuchinger.com
+Mary Buchinger is the author of five full-length books of poetry: The Book of Shores (Lily Poetry Review Books, 2024; Permafrost Book Prize in Poetry finalist; Hillary Gravendyk Prize, semifinalist), Navigating the Reach (Salmon Poetry, 2023, longlisted for the Massachusetts Book Award), Virology (Lily Poetry Review Books, 2022), einfühlung/in feeling (Main Street Rag, 2018), and Aerialist (Gold Wake, 2015; May Swenson Poetry Award finalist, The Journal /Wheeler Prize semifinalist and Perugia Press Prize semifinalist), and two chapbooks: /klaʊdz/(Lily Poetry Review Books, 2021) and Roomful of Sparrows (Finishing Line Press, 2008; New Women’s Voices Series semi-finalist).
+She has received poetry awards from the New England Poetry Club and the Virginia Poetry Society, a Norton Island Residency, and over a dozen Pushcart Prize and Best of the Net nominations.
+Her poetry appears in AGNI, Gargoyle, Laurel Review, Lincoln Review, Nimrod, On the Seawall, Plume, Salt Hill, Seneca Review, South Dakota Review, Sugar House Review, Queen Mob’s Teahouse, and elsewhere.
+She was a Peace Corps Volunteer in Ecuador and earned a doctorate in linguistics from Boston University.
+She teaches at the Massachusetts College of Pharmacy and Health Sciences and served on the board of the New England Poetry Club for many years. www.MaryBuchinger.com

 Based in Boston, MA, Erin has a strong background in Marine Science and Data Analytics.
 She holds a B.A. in Marine Science from Boston University and currently works as a Data Analyst at Massachusetts General Hospital.